Michaellzd/cheapBuy_new/README.md

 - **Price Comparison**
 - **Get alternative website for the product**
 - **Highlight Cheapest product**
+- **Send Cheapest product to users' emails**(New feature compared to previous project!)
+- **Regularly crawl information and send desired products to customers via email.** (New feature compared to previous project!)

 ## 🛠️ Steps of Execution <a name="ExecutionSteps"></a>